-Why Manual Activities Are Good For The Brain
+Why Manual Activities Are Good for the Brain

 You can avoid loss of cognition while at the same time relaxing and improving hand-eye coordination thanks to manual activities that stimulate the brain

-Manual activities are very interesting hobbies that can exercise the brain and a series of skills that are fundamental for activities we do every day.
+Manual activities are very interesting hobbies that can exercise the brain.
+They will produce a series of skills in us that are fundamental for activities we do every day.
 It’s proven that they are a great form of therapy against stress and depression.
 They also raise levels of well-being hormones and promote relaxation.

-While many don’t realize it, the brain derives the most benefit from the techniques required to carry them out.
+While many don’t realize it, the brain derives great benefit from the techniques required to carry them out.
 Below we’d like to point out some of the principal benefits and reasons to start.

 What are the benefits of manual activities for the brain?

 Performing manual activities is a relaxing therapy that improves mental health, well-being and brain activity.
 Those who practice them regularly find it easier to reflect and increase their imaginative and creative capacity.

 According to the survey, 50% of those consulted reported that knitting increased their sense of happiness and relaxation.
 The majority also agreed that it helped lower stress and increase their creative capacity.

 The study determined that there is a relationship between the number of times each individual practiced the activity and their emotional state.
 Knitters who knit three or more times a week feel more relaxed, happier and less anxious than those who do it less or not at all.

 These kinds of hobbies require focusing attention on a desired result as well as concentrating thoughts on one task alone.
 At the same time, they build more patience when taking on a project and wanting to achieve a goal.
-Perseverance is built and greater self-confidence is achieved to overcome obstacles.
+They acquire perseverance and achieve greater self-confidence to overcome obstacles.

-Manual activities entertain the brain
+Manual activities engage the brain

 Individuals who paint, sculpt, practice photography and drawing in middle and old age had 73% less chances of developing mild cognitive impairment compared to those who didn’t.
 Those who practice manual activities had up to 45% less risk of dementia than those who did not practice these activities.

 To sum up, manual activities benefit the brain because they:

-- Improve social connections.
+- Improve social connections

-- Make one feel whole.
+- Make one feel whole

-- Boost development of hand-eye coordination, spacial perception and fine motor skills.
+- Boost development of hand-eye coordination, spacial perception and fine motor skills

-- Are good for teaching and learning.
+- Are good for teaching and learning

-- Focus attention and thoughts on one task.
+- Focus attention and thoughts on one task

-- Stimulate imagination and creativity.
+- Stimulate imagination and creativity

-- Protect the memory and reduce risk of mental deterioration.
+- Protect the memory and reduce risk of mental deterioration

-- Facilitate learning techniques of relaxation, meditation and rhythm.
+- Facilitate learning techniques of relaxation, meditation and rhythm

-- Treat both depression and stress.
+- Treat both depression and stress

 Based on the above, we can conclude that simple manual activities can help us stimulate and protect the brain.
 While mental health depends on many factors, regularly performing these tasks can have long-term benefits.